 67: FAT TOM OF THE OPERA

 It was Thursday July 20, 2017 and my photographer’s wife was very excited.
 No, not because it was the 48th anniversary of the Apollo 11 Moon landing; it was the day one of her longtime wishes would come true.
 Since 1992, when Vicki first saw The Phantom of the Opera at Toronto’s Pantages Theater, she had dreamed of seeing ‘The Phantom’ on Broadway.
-Not only did my photographer and his wife have tickets for the 2:00pm matinee at the Majestic Theater, their seats were in the front row of the historic theater.
+Not only did my photographer and his wife have tickets for the 2:00pm matinee at the Majestic Theater, but their seats were also in the front row of the historic theater.

 We boarded the ‘F’ train at the Carroll Street Station for the final time during our three-day stay at Cassie’s Brooklyn brownstone.
 After just two stops, we switched to the ‘R’ train that dropped us off at the Rector Street Station in the Financial District of Lower Manhattan near Trinity Church.
 It was only a short two-block walk to 39 Broadway Street where we saw the site where the Alexander Macomb House once stood.
 The original four-story home that was built by Alexander Macomb served as the second Presidential residence and George Washington lived there from February 23 to August 30, 1790.